matecom57/mi-tutorial/docs/source/Introduction_Machine_Learning_Python_Andreas/Introduction_Machine_Learning_Python_Andreas_C02.rst

 describiremos ambas.

-./t.sh  "It is not necessary to read through the descriptions of each algorithm in detail, but understanding the models will give you a better feeling for the different ways machine learning algorithms can work.
+It is not necessary to read through the descriptions of each algorithm in detail, but understanding the models will give you a better feeling for the different ways machine learning algorithms can work.
 This chapter can also be used as a reference guide, and you can come back to it when you are unsure about the workings of any of the algorithms." >> tt.txt No es necesario leer detalladamente las descripciones de cada algoritmo, pero comprender los modelos le dará una mejor idea de las diferentes formas en